 The platform of the shoe is about three-quarters of an inch.
 The toe of the shoe has a reinforced toe box and a padded instep collar.
 These shoes can easily be cleaned with a damp soapy cloth or sponge to remove any surface dirt.

 When it comes to quality and comfort, it’ll be hard to find a better shoes — especially for medical professionals.
-And that is exactly why we’ve places these here in the #1 spot on our list.
+And that is exactly why we’ve places these here in the #1 spot on our list of best shoes for nurses.

 Coming in at #2 are the Women’s Classic Clogs by Alegria.